chriskatsipis/tracker/readme.md

 * **Secure Multi-User Accounts:** Users can request an account and, upon admin approval, manage their own private nutrition log.
 * **Admin Approval Panel:** A special master admin user can view and approve pending account requests.
+* **Recipe Management:** Create, save, and manage personal recipes with detailed instructions and per-serving nutritional information.
+Share recipes publicly with the community.
+* **Quick Recipe Logging:** Log meals directly from your saved recipes, with automatic calculation of macros based on the number of servings eaten.
 * **Daily Food Logging:** Log meals with descriptions, calories, protein, carbs, and fats.
 * **Customizable Daily Goals:** Set persistent default goals and override them for specific days.
 * **API Rate Limiting:** Protects the app by limiting non-admin users to 50 database writes per day.
 * **Rich Analytics Dashboard:** Each user can visualize their own progress with interactive charts comparing daily intake vs. goals.
 ---

 ## How to Use the App